PoojaDayaramani219/Speech-to-website/README.md

 # Notes
 In your preferred editor, make sure indentation is set to "4 spaces".
 This code has been implemented in jupyter notebook.

-# Install the following python packages to successful implementation
+# Install the following python packages for successful implementation
 --> Make sure you have Python and pip installed on your system before running the below commands.

 pip install pyttsx3 - It is a text-to-speech conversion library.